tangweikun/lodash-es6/README.md

 ### indexOfAll

-Groups the elements of an array based on the given function.
+Return all indices of val in an array.
+If val never occurs, return [].

 ```js
 // source code